kennethleungty/Web-Scraping-Walkthrough-HCP-Info/README.md

 ___
 ### Challenges and Solutions
-There are multiple challenges to tackle when scrapping from the MOH website.
+There are multiple challenges to tackle in the process.
 As a result of this, the Python script had to undergo multiple iterations of adjustments in order to get the web scrapping process done right.
 The script has been written in a way to overcome these following challenges:

  - As with all web scraping projects, one of the initial challenges is to understand the HTML structure of the website and discover which elements to click or explore.
 Upon digging deeper, the first step was to get the webdriver to switch to the Frame labelled as 'msg_main'.
 After that, it was necessary to click Search (without any input for the search bars of 'Name' or 'Name of Place of Practice' to get all records loaded.